earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 ### Running Integration Tests

 When running containerized integration tests that depend on additional services, only **option b.** above is available.
-In such cases you might want to make use of docker-compose in order to manage multiple containers running together.
+In such cases, you might want to make use of docker-compose to manage multiple containers running together.
 Even if your setup is small, it's just easier to be able to kill everything at once if your tests hang.

 Another option is to use [testcontainers](https://github.com/testcontainers) - a language-specific library that allows you to bring up containerized helper services during integration testing.
 This can be a great abstraction, however, if you want to keep the integration tests containerized too, you'll need to mount `/var/run/docker.sock` (this is sometimes referred to as "docker-out-of-docker").
 This will allow the integration test code to bring up the necessary helper services via testcontainers.